Carleton Young

 Captain Carleton Scott Young (October 21, 1905 - November 7, 1994) was an American character actor who was known for his deep voice.

 Early years

 Young was born in Fulton, Oswego County, New York, the second and only surviving child of civil engineer Joseph Henry Young and Minna Emma Pauline "Minnie" Adler.
 His parents were married in 1897 but divorced by 1920.
 Young's brother Reginald lived for 26 days in 1902 but died of an acute infection and convulsions.

-Young was raised in Syracuse, New York but was living in Ogden, Utah with his divorced father by 1930.
+Young was raised in Syracuse, New York, but was living in Ogden, Utah, with his divorced father by 1930.

 Military service

 Young enlisted in the U.S. Army when he was age 35 as a private in the air corps.
-When he left the service, his rank was that of captain.
+He left the service with the rank of captain.

 Career

-Young appeared in 235 American television and film roles, debuting with The Fighting Marines (1935).
+Young starred in 1934 Broadway production of Henry Rosendahl's Yesterday's Orchids.
+He appeared in 235 American television and film roles, debuting with The Fighting Marines (1935).
 He ended his career in the 1973 television series The Magician, which starred Bill Bixby.
 He was a member of the John Ford Stock Company.